ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

 For Cortex-X4, the following errata build flags are defined :

+- ``ERRATA_X4_2302507``: This applies erratum 2302507 workaround to Cortex-X4
+   CPU.
+This needs to be enabled for revision r0p0 of the CPU.
+It is fixed in r0p1.

 - ``ERRATA_X4_2701112``: This applies erratum 2701112 workaround to Cortex-X4
   CPU and affects system configurations that do not use an Arm interconnect IP.
   This needs to be enabled for revisions r0p0 and is fixed in r0p1.